harrymayr/Zendure-HA/README.md

 - dischargecapacity = packNum * max(0, electricLevel - socMin)

 In this way the maximal availability for charging/discharging is achieved.
 This is also the reason why the AC mode can not be manipulated because it would break this feature.

+## Clusters
+At this moment the integration cannot handle the Zenlink cluster (will be added in the future).
+However it is possible to create clusters of your own in the integration.
+For which you can use the information about clusters from the Zendure App for that as well.

 ## Home assistant Energy Dashboard